finopsfoundation/framework/_capabilities/education-enablement.md

 - Covers basic FinOps processes and principles, such as Metadata & Account Organization, Cost Allocation, Ownership & Accountability
 - Education is generally directed towards Usage Optimization and Rate Optimization as the main vehicles for improving business value
 - Team Leaders drive enablement by assigning responsibilities that challenge and develop FinOps capabilities
+### Walk Phase
+- Education initiatives extend across teams to promote mutual understanding, purpose and collaboration
+- Covers a broader range of FinOps processes and practices, such as Forecasting, Managing shared costs, Budget Management
+- Education of FinOps Team now includes  Real-time Decision-making and Performance Tracking & Benchmarking
+- Functional Leaders drive enablement by assigning responsibilities that cross functional boundaries and emphasise collaboration

+### Run Phase
+- Education & Enablement extends across the enterprise to promote alignment of cloud value initiatives with organizational goals
+- Covers the full range of  FinOps processes and practices, including those focused on establishing FinOps culture and IT asset management integration
+- Education & Enablement of FinOps Team is broadened to include  Organizational Alignment
+- Executives drive enablement by assigning responsibilities that emphasize alignment with strategic goals
 ## Functional Activity
 _written for each persona responsible for the functional activity and processes encapsulated by his Capability.  each one should be associated generally to one of the FinOps Phases (Inform, Optimize, Operate). for example:_
 >As a [FinOps Persona], I will [functional activity] so that [desired outcome] is achieved.

 ## Measure(s) of Success & KPI
 - Training materials are available to every discipline, at every level to include both generic, and company specific info